 - Specialist shoe craftspeople of at least 20 years experience.

-In order to fulfil each of these objectives, Jawad opted for a direct-to-consumer business model, which helped him reduce overheads by cutting out the middle man.
+In order to fulfill each of these objectives as best they could, Jawad opted for a direct-to-consumer business model, which helped him reduce overheads by cutting out the middle man.

 However, Jawad still had to sacrifice extremely tempting potential profit margins.
 Nevertheless, he firmly believes that improving his customers’ quality of life is worth it.

 What Does Idrese Mean?